opengovsg/starter-kitty/apps/docs/api/starter-kitty-validators.options.md

 </td><td>

 _(Optional)_ The list of allowed protocols and hostnames for URL validation.
+The default whitelist allows only `http` and `https` protocols, and does not restrict hostnames.

 </td></tr>